Word of the Day

 Writing one original sentence makes the word much stickier than rereading the definition.

-Why learning one word a day builds real vocabulary
+Why one word a day helps vocabulary